christopherobin/mage/docs/README.md

 What is MAGE?
 -------------

 The Magical Asynchronous Game Engine (or more commonly known as MAGE) is Node.js library that is meant to act as a game development framework.
-MAGE helps simplifying development by
+MAGE makes both development and operations simpler.

 Why MAGE?
 ---------